987839088534212

 Working in the ER as a Nurse: What Does It Take?

-To be an emergency room (ER) nurse, you have to first be a certified nurse.
-This means:
+To become an emergency room (ER) nurse, you must:

-While spending time getting some experience in another department before moving to the ER is a great path for many, not all nurses are excited about the idea of starting somewhere and ultimately switching departments
+Spending time gaining experience in another area of care before moving to the ER might be a great path for many fledgling nurses.
+However, not all nurses may be excited about beginning their careers in a different environment and then switching specialties

-If you don’t like the idea of having to work in another department for a couple of years before you get to the ER, you might want to consider doing your senior practicum in the ER.
-Although certainly not a guarantee, this might be a good way to be considered for a job in the ER once you graduate.
+If you don’t like the idea of working in another ward for a couple of years before transitioning to the ER, you might want to consider doing your senior practicum there.
+Although this route is not a guarantee, it might make you a more appealing candidate for a job in the ER once you graduate.

-Another way to get your foot in the door is by working as an ER tech while in school.
-This will give you experience and help you build rapport with those in the ER.
-You might find that this opens a door for you upon graduation.
+Another way you might get your foot in the door is by working as an ER tech while earning your degree.
+This will give you experience and help you build rapport with your future peers in the ER.
+You might find this opens a door for you upon graduation.

 is being an er nurse stressful

-3 Important Qualities ER Nurses Need to Have
+3 Important Qualities ER Nurses Might Need To Have

-One thing is for sure; as an ER nurse, you will never have a boring day.
-ER nurses do a lot, and no two shifts are the same.
+One thing is for sure: as an ER nurse, you will never have a boring day.
+ER nurses cover a lot of ground with new experiences and training, and no two shifts are ever the same.

 To thrive as an ER nurse, you need a unique skill set, including: